defano/wyldcard/README.md

 ## Stacks of Cards

-A HyperCard stack is made up of one or more cards arranged in an ordered list with only one card visible to the user at any given time (like slides in a PowerPoint deck).
-When the user navigates from one card to another, the contents of the new card appear in place of the old card (and the transition may be animated using a _visual effect_).
+A HyperCard stack is made up of one or more cards arranged in an ordered list with only one card visible to the user at a time (like slides in a PowerPoint deck).
+When the user navigates from one card to another, the contents of the new card appear in place of the old card and the transition between the two may be animated using a _visual effect_.

-Every card is comprised of two layers of graphics and user interface elements: a background layer and a foreground layer (called the _card layer_).
+Every card is comprised of two layers of graphics and user interface elements: a background layer and a foreground layer (also called the _card layer_).
 Each card has its own unique foreground, but its background can be shared between cards.
 A background may contain graphics, buttons, text fields and scripts that are common to multiple cards in a stack.
-A stack may have multiple backgrounds.
+A stack can have multiple backgrounds, and cards sharing a given background do not have to be contiguous.

 ### Navigating between cards